meiguiyu/Udaciy_ML_Nanodegree2/README.md

 ## Step 3: Deploy the Best Model
 In this step, I deployed the best AutoML model.

-Figure 3-1 shows the best model has been displayed with explanation enabled in the Azure AutoML Studio.
+Figure 3-1 shows the best model has been displayed with explanation enabled in the Azure AutoML Studio.<br/><br/>
 *Figure 3-1: Best Model*
 ![plot](./images/3-1.PNG)
+<br/><br/>

-Figure 3-2 shows the best model is being deployed using ACI with authentication enabled in the Azure AutoML Studio.
+Figure 3-2 shows the best model is being deployed using ACI with authentication enabled in the Azure AutoML Studio.<br/><br/>
 *Figure 3-2: Deploying Best Model*
 ![plot](./images/3-2.PNG)

-Figure 3-3 and 3-4 show the best model has been deployed successfully in the Azure AutoML Studio.
+Figure 3-3 and 3-4 show the best model has been deployed successfully in the Azure AutoML Studio.<br/><br/>
 *Figure 3-3: Deployed Best Model1*
 ![plot](./images/3-3.PNG)
+<br/><br/>
 *Figure 3-4: Deployed Best Model2*
 ![plot](./images/3-4.PNG)